wladimirgrf/ivy/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each ivy release.
+The project leader is the release manager for each Ivy release.

 Copyright
 ---------